cchaudhari295/SampleTestAutomationFramework/README.md

-This is a sample file
+This is a sample file.
 Changes are not present in local repo.